 The amount of studio space you have available may determine whether you focus on acrylics or oils.

 I find oils require more room to move for a few reasons:

 - The toxicity and odor of oil paints, mediums and solvents do not mix well with confined spaces.
-Ideally oil painting should be performed in a spacious, well ventilated studio.
+Ideally, oil painting should be performed in a spacious, well-ventilated studio.

 - Oil paints are much more difficult to clean as compared to acrylic paints, which at most times just requires water.

-So if you find yourself only having a small space to paint in, then you may favor acrylic paints due to the ease of clean up and the weaker odors.
+So if you find yourself only having a small space to paint in, then you may favor acrylic paints due to the ease of clean-up and the weaker odors.

-Final Thoughts On Acrylic Versus Oil Painting
+Final Thoughts on Acrylic Versus Oil Painting

-Oils and acrylics are both great mediums and you can be a great artists no matter which you decide to focus on.
+Oils and acrylics are both great mediums and you can be a great artist no matter which you decide to focus on.
 The fundamentals of painting are very similar across both mediums, the main difference is simply the techniques of applying the paint.